rayringston/CPE-322/Lab 5/README.md

 # Lab 5 - Paho-MQT

+## Overview
+The purpose of this lab is to farmiliarize us with two implementations of MQTT, used for transmitting messages over a network.
+In this lab we use both Mosquitto and

 ## Installing Mosquitto
-Since my computer is running Windows, I downloaded Mosquitto from the [official website](https://mosquitto.org/download/)
+Since my computer is running Windows, I downloaded Mosquitto from the [official website](https://mosquitto.org/download/).
+Before performing any of the tasks, I used the command ```git pull``` while in the IoT directory to ensure the files I was using were the most recent

 ## Testing Mosquitto
 On one terminal, I established a subscriber by using the command ```mosquito_sub -h localhost -v -t test/topic```.
 On another separate terminal I publish a message uusing ```mosquitto_pub -h localhost -t test/topic -m "hello"```.
 As seen in the image below, the terminal that is the subscriber display the message sent from the publisher.